MassTransit/MassTransit/docs/getting-started/README.md

 # Getting Started

 Getting started with MassTransit is fast and easy.
-This quick start guide uses RabbitMQ with .NET Core.
+This quick start guide uses RabbitMQ with .NET 5.
 RabbitMQ must be installed, instructions for installing RabbitMQ are included [below](#install-rabbitmq).

 > The [.NET 5 SDK](https://dotnet.microsoft.com/download) should be installed before continuing.

+> The source for this sample is available [on GitHub](https://github.com/MassTransit/Sample-GettingStarted).

 To create a service using MassTransit, create a worker via the Command Prompt.